Trevor Redmond

 Trevor John Redmond (16 June 1927 – 17 September 1997) was a motorcycle speedway rider from New Zealand.
 He earned 17 caps for the New Zealand national speedway team and 11 caps for the South African national team.
-Redmond also opened a speedway track in Neath, Wales in 1962 and le later became a promoter of stock car and hot rod racing, mainly in southwest England, through his Autospeed organisation.
+Redmond also opened a speedway track in Neath, Wales in 1962, and later became a promoter of stock car and hot rod racing, mainly in southwest England, through his Autospeed organisation.

 Career

 Rider

 Redmond started riding speedway in 1949 at the Aranui track in Christchurch.
 He moved to the UK when he won a team place with the newly formed Aldershot Shots in 1950.
 He was successful enough to attract the Wembley Lions to sign him in 1951, following an unsuccessful attempt by Walthamstoe to sign him.
 He remained at Wembley until their closure in 1956.
 Whilst with the Lions, Redmond qualified for two World Championship finals.

-A season in non-league speedway followed in 1957 but in 1958 he did not ride at all, instead he opened a track in Cornwall at St Austell.
+A season in non-league speedway followed in 1957, but in 1958, Redmond did not ride at all, instead he opened a track in Cornwall at St Austell.
 He returned to racing for a spell with the Swindon Robins and moved onto the Bristol Bulldogs in 1960.
 As a Bristol rider, Redmond won the Provincial League Riders' Championship, held at Dudley Wood Stadium on 24 September 1960.